June 9, 2023

 Patrick McCaughey

 Investigators theorised that the thieves may have hidden in the gallery overnight, removing the painting from its frame and placing the registrars card while the building was empty.
+In the morning they could then have simply walked out; the painting measured only 55 x 47 centimetres, so could have been concealed in a bag or under a coat.

-The only real leads were the ransom letters, two more of which arrived in the week following the theft; these new letters mocked the police and McCaughey, but saved its most vitriolic comments for State Arts Minister Race Matthews, who was referred to as a 'mouldy bag of gas.'
+The only real leads were the ransom letters, two more of which arrived in the week following the theft.
+These new letters mocked the police and McCaughey, but saved its most vitriolic comments for State Arts Minister Race Matthews, who was referred to as a 'mouldy bag of gas.'

 The arts community's response was mixed.
 Many artists publicly decried the theft, while a smaller number recognised merit in the ACT's demands for increased arts funding.